What’s New in V7R3 Security?

 - See Chapter 10 (new in V7R3 and dedicated to this new feature) of the IBM i Security Reference manual for more details of the authority collection, including the complete layout of the authority collection view.

-To learn more about new security features, watch Carol's on-demand webinar that covers the most important new IBM i security features.
+To learn more about new security features, watch this on-demand webinar that covers the most important new IBM i security features.